sal55/langs/MLang.md/Mfeatures.md

     when expr
     unless expr          # this one has the opposite logic

-('if' used to be allowed but in the revised language that has an ambiguity.)
+(`if` used to be allowed but in the revised language that has an ambiguity.)

 The statements where such a suffix is allowed are: